 More Industries Can Use LSAs

-In March 2023, Google announced the launch of 5 additional categories to the Local Service Ads offerings, allowing over 70 different industries to utilize LSAs to grow their business.
+In March 2023, Google announced the launch of 5 additional categories to the Local Services Ads offerings, allowing over 70 different industries to utilize LSAs to grow their business.

 These new LSA verticals are: